Welcome to Plan - B

 “Start Your Own Business”

-A bad economy or even recessions are great times to think like an entrepreneur!
+A lousy economy or recessions are great times to think like an entrepreneur!

-Many successful companies were started during periods of economic downturns, including Microsoft and Southwest Airlines.
-These businesses don’t share any single startup formula for success, according to business historians.
-Instead, it is a combination of luck, good ideas, and the willingness to work killer hours.
-Most really good ideas and businesses tend to have someone in charge with an evangelical belief in the project—people who would almost sacrifice their lives to get this done.
+Many successful companies, including Microsoft and Southwest Airlines, were started during economic downturns.
+According to business historians, these businesses don’t share a single startup formula for success.
+Instead, it combines luck, good ideas, and the willingness to work killer hours.
+Most perfect ideas and businesses tend to have someone in charge with an evangelical belief in the project—people who would almost sacrifice their lives to get this done.

-Microsoft did more than simply position itself in the right place, at the right time.
-In its partnership with IBM, Microsoft kept the licensing for the PC operating system: the logic being that other manufacturers would inevitably copy IBM’s personal computer; Microsoft would make even more money licensing software to other manufacturers.
+Microsoft did more than simply position itself in the right place at the right time.
+In its partnership with IBM, Microsoft kept the licensing for the PC operating system.
+The logic was that other manufacturers would inevitably copy IBM’s personal computer, and Microsoft would make even more money licensing software to other manufacturers.

 For Southwest, finding success meant finding a niche.
-In 1971, it started limited flights between Dallas, Houston, and San Antonio.
-Unlike other airlines, Southwest did not assign seating or offer any food or entertainment on the flights.
+1971, it started limited flights between Dallas, Houston, and San Antonio.
+Unlike other airlines, Southwest did not assign seating or offer food or entertainment on the flights.
 It also didn’t operate out of expensive major airport hubs where they would have to go head-to-head with established carriers.
-It used the tactic of avoiding competition and, at the same time, being the low-cost player during a bad time.
-In a time period which could have been hostile, they were insulated because of their low prices and operating model.
-With fares that were 50-70 percent cheaper than their competition, Southwest was able to democratize air travel.
+It used the tactic of avoiding competition and, at the same time, being the low-cost player at the wrong time.
+In a period that could have been hostile, they were insulated because of their low prices and operating model.
+Southwest democratized air travel with fares that were 50-70 percent cheaper than their competition.

-Big businesses are the ones doing the cutbacks and the outsourcing, They have a right to, but it’s small businesses that are providing the jobs, Most small businesses start out with one or two people with an idea that could cover a never ending range of ways to make there presents in the business world on their own,” In fact, small businesses created roughly 80 percent of new jobs in 2016, according the U.S. Small Business Administration’s most recent data.
+Big businesses are the ones making the cutbacks and the outsourcing.
+They have a right to, but it’s small businesses that are providing the jobs; most small businesses start with one or two people with the idea that could cover a never-ending range of ways to make their presence in the business world on their own,” In fact, small businesses created roughly 80 percent of new jobs in 2016, according to the U.S. Small Business Administration’s most recent data.

 That’s unlikely to change.
 “The bad times are the best times for starting companies,” says Gregg Fairbrothers, a professor of business administration at the Tuck School.

-Tough times require innovation and figuring out how to do more with less, he adds.
+He adds that tough times require innovation and figuring out how to do more with less.
 That’s a lesson we could all learn in this economy.

-Plan B Funding Options is dedicated in helping you receive the funding you need to start your own business by means of matching you with people who can make that happen for you.
+Plan B Funding Options is dedicated to helping you receive the funding you need to start your own business by matching you with people who can make that happen.

 Copyright © 2020 -All Rights Reserved Plan B Funding Options LLC